-2 These rights are protected, for example, in Articles 6, 7, and 9 of the 1966 International Covenant on Civil and Political Rights and in the regional human rights treaties.
+2 These rights are protected, for example, in Articles 6, 7, and 9 of the 1966 International Covenant on Civil and Political Rights (ICCPR) and in the regional human rights treaties.

-3 Article 2, Code of Conduct for Law Enforcement Officials, adopted by UN General Assembly Resolution 34/169 on 17 December 1979 (1979 Code of Conduct).
+3 Code of Conduct for Law Enforcement Officials, adopted by UN General Assembly Resolution 34/169.
+The resolution was adopted without a vote on 17 December 1979.

-4 Principle 2, Basic Principles on the Use of Force and Firearms by Law Enforcement Officials, welcomed by UN General Assembly Resolution 45/166, adopted without a vote on 14 December 1990.
+4 Basic Principles on the Use of Force and Firearms by Law Enforcement Officials, welcomed by UN General Assembly Resolution 45/166.
+The resolution was adopted without a vote on 14 December 1990.

-such weapons to be 'carefully evaluated in order to minimize the risk of endangering uninvolved persons', and affirm that 'the use of such weapons should be carefully controlled'.5
+the human rights of all persons.5 The 1990 Basic Principles call on States and law enforcement agencies to develop 'non-lethal incapacitating weapons for use in appropriate situations, with a view to increasingly restraining the application of means capable of causing death or injury to persons'.6 The 1990 Basic Principles further call for the development and deployment of such weapons to be 'carefully evaluated in order to minimize the risk of endangering uninvolved persons', and affirm that 'the use of such weapons should be carefully controlled'.7

-1.4 In 2014, Resolution 25/38 of the UN Human Rights Council encouraged states to make 'non-lethal weapons available to their officials exercising law enforcement duties, while pursuing international efforts to regulate and establish protocols for the training and use of non-lethal weapons'.
-In 2018, the UN Human Rights Council further encouraged the establishment of protocols 'for the training and use of non-lethal weapons, bearing in mind that even less-lethal weapons can result in risk to life'.
+- 1.6 In 2014, Resolution 25/38 of the UN Human Rights Council encouraged States to make 'non-lethal weapons available to their officials exercising law enforcement duties, while pursuing international efforts to regulate and establish protocols for the training and use of non-lethal weapons'.8 In 2018, the UN Human Rights Council further encouraged the establishment of protocols 'for the training and use of non-lethal weapons, bearing in mind that even less-lethal weapons can result in risk to life'.9 - 1.7 The present Guidelines apply to acts of law enforcement at all times, including during an armed conflict, in counterterrorism operations, or during situations of internal disturbances and tensions, such as riots, isolated and sporadic acts of violence and other acts of a similar nature.
+They apply to acts of law enforcement wherever they occur, including extraterritorially. - 1.8 In this document, the words 'shall', 'should', and 'may' are used to convey the intended degree of fulfilment with the Guidelines.
+This is consistent with the use of such language in International Organization for Standardization (ISO) standards and guidelines.
+'Shall' is used to indicate a requirement.
+'Should' is used to indicate a preferred method or course of action.
+'May' is used to indicate a possible method or course of action.